chrstophrwright/SearchEngine/README.md

-This is a four man group project to build search engine project, (like a scaled-down version of Lucene).
+This is a four man group project to build search engine project (like a scaled-down version of Lucene).

 Project Sketch: